 In fixed-price contracts, the customer pays the fixed amount based on an agreed payment schedule.
-If the services rendered by the Group exceed the payment, a contract asset is recognised.
-If the payments exceed the services rendered, a contract liability is recognised.
+If the performance obligations satisfied by the Group exceed the payment, a contract asset is recognised.
+If the payments exceed the performance obligations satisfied, a contract liability is recognised.